jaredsletto/Project_3/README.md

 ## Conclusion

 After further analysis, Shelter campsites have the highest volume through the United States.
 Next is campsites that is tents only, cabins and RVs accessible.
+When looking at each regoin, the Southeast region of the United States has the most options available, while the Southwest does not.

 ## Contributing
 - <a href="https://www.github.com/lydiab72/" target="_blank">Lydia Bartlet</a>